google-deepmind/mujoco/doc/XMLreference.rst

    The **ball** type creates a ball joint with three rotational degrees of freedom.
 The rotation is represented as a unit quaternion.
 The quaternion (1,0,0,0) corresponds to the initial configuration in which the model is defined.
 Any other quaternion is interpreted as a 3D rotation relative to this initial configuration.
-The rotation is around the point defined by the pos attribute below.
+The rotation is around the point defined by the :ref:`pos<body-joint-pos>` attribute.
 If a body has a ball joint, it cannot have other rotational joints (ball or hinge).
 Combining ball joints with slide joints in the same body is allowed.

    The **slide** type creates a sliding or prismatic joint with one translational degree of freedom.
 Such joints are defined by a position and a sliding direction.
 For simulation purposes only the direction is needed; the joint